 - CD (Continuous Delivery): It is a way of getting all the changes- bug fixes, configuration changes, new feature additions, and more in a production environment safely, quickly, and sustainably.

-Containers improve the CI/CD process and fasten the production rate.
+It improves the CI/CD process and fastens the production rate

-Other important reasons why containers are essential in your CI/CD process – They enable the DevOps mindset and bring the Development and Operations teams together to solve the problem of the last mile.
+Containers in DevOps bring the Development and Operations teams together to solve the problem of the last mile.

 - Easy Integration: Flexibility to integrate with existing technology.